How much does 1 oz weigh in grams

 How does the Gram staining procedure differentiate between Gram negative and gram positive bacteria

-Gram-positive bacteria have cell walls that contain loose layers of peptidoglycan (90% of the wall’s solar energy).
+Gram-positive bacteria have a cell surface containing approximately thick layers of peptidoglycan (90% of the cell wall).
 They turn purple.
-Gram-negative bacteria have walls with thin layers between peptidoglycans (10% of the wall) and a high fat content.
+The walls of gram-negative bacteria, in addition to thin layers of peptidoglycan (10% of the wall), are characterized by a high content of lipids.
 They turn pink.